Raadsl/Hacker-Typer/README.md

 # Hacker-Typer
-This is a python hacker typer
+This is a python hacker typer.
 Just type random letters lol